cameronhunter/alexa/README.md

 [![NPM Version](https://img.shields.io/npm/v/ssml-jsx.svg)](https://npmjs.org/package/ssml-jsx)

 Alexa supports speech via simple strings, but it also supports more complex speech defined in SSML.
-This library allows developers to write valid SSML inline with their JavaScript.
+This library allows developers to write valid SSML as JSX inline with their JavaScript.